FastComments/fastcomments-docs/src/content/guides/api/items/domain-config-structure.md

 ### For Email Customization

 The unsubscribe link in the email footer, and the one-click-unsubscribe feature offered by many email clients, can be configured via this API by defining `footerUnsubscribeURL` and `emailHeaders`, respectively.

+### For DKIM

+After defining your DKIM DNS records, simply update the DomainConfig with your DKIM configuration using the defined structure.